AlbertP3/FlashCards/README.md

 1. Important files (src/res/*):
    - config.json - all user settings.
 Loaded once on the launch
    - db.csv - stores revisions history
    - themes - available styles.
-User is free to add new styles based on the provided examples
+User is free to add new styles based on the provided example (src/res/themes/*.css)
    - model.pkl - custom EFC model, trained to fit forgetting curve of the user [See: EMO](#efc-model-optimizer)
 2. There are 5 *kinds* of flashcards files:
     - *Language* - root source of all cards, created by the user